jacquesuys/mvp/_PRESS-RELEASE.md

   "I was able to generate Kaboodle's family tree to share with relatives at no additional cost."

 ## Closing and Call to Action ##
-  Create your pet's family tree as per the instructions.
+  Create your pet's family tree.
 Share with family and friends.